 There are indeed businesses that their owners prefer to close down but those are usually the large hotel complexes, clubs, big restaurants, etc.

 So, don’t worry that you will go to Santorini in October and it will be just you and 3 stray fat cats.
 You will definitely find everything that you need at Santorini just at much lower prices, better – fast – service, and in a more relaxed environment.

 And if you need one last excuse to go to Santorini in October:

 Every 1-3 of October Santorini is organizing the SANTORINI EXPERIENCE with open water swimming in the Aegean Sea with the volcano as the background and trail running along the Caldera!
-Find out about the event and register for 2021 here

 What are the best Greek islands to visit in October?